genelewis/countySTATS/README.md

 # Oklahoma Policy Institute: CountySTATS
-This project is a remake of the five charts used on OKPolicy CountySTATS: https://okpolicy.org/resources/countystats-2015/
+This project is a remake of the five (now six) charts used on OKPolicy CountySTATS: https://okpolicy.org/resources/countystats-2015/

 These charts have been simplified, and now rely on HTML/JavaScript using the [D3.js library](https://d3js.org/) for added transitions and user interactivity.

-To display these charts on a local machine, download the files into a directory of your choice and view `index.html` locally on your web browser.
+To display these charts on a local machine, download the files into a directory of your choice and view `countystats.html` locally on your web browser.
 (Downloading [Brackets](http://brackets.io/) and using its Live Preview feature with Chrome is my recommended way of doing this.)

 ### Updating Data Points
 - - - -
 All the data for these charts are held in .CSV files, which can be updated in a text editor or in Excel.
 I’ve included @genelewis’s additional .CSV files that have a bit more information in the folder `unusedStatistics`, but the CSV’s that the charts rely on are stripped down versions with _only_ the necessary data and nothing else.

 The code will take care of formatting the numbers; if editing the data points in Excel, there’s no need to convert into a specific number format (e.g., “Percentage”).
-There’s also no hard-coded limit to the number of data points one chart can interpret (if a 78th county was created in Oklahoma, it could be safely added to the .CSV files and the selector on `index.html` to be viewed.
+There’s also no hard-coded limit to the number of data points one chart can interpret (if a 78th county was created in Oklahoma, it could be safely added to both the .CSV files and the selector on `countystats.html` to be viewed.

 ### Converting Charts to an Image Format (for static/printable county factsheets)
 - - - -
-After county data has been updated, the printable, 2-page factsheets will also need to have their images of each chart updated to reflect the changes.
+After any time county data has been updated, the printable, 2-page factsheets will also need to have their images of each chart updated to reflect the changes.

-Each of the 5 charts here is built as an SVG, and this format can be saved and used to build the printable factsheets for each county.
+Each of the 6 charts here is built as an SVG, and this format can be saved and used to build the printable factsheets for each county.
 In my estimation, the best way of doing this is by downloading the New York Times’ Chrome tool [SVG Crowbar](http://nytimes.github.io/svg-crowbar/).
 The Crowbar bookmarklet can be used to save each chart individually, if albeit somewhat tediously.
 Unfortunately, even after much research & experimentation I really wasn't able to smooth this process— really the only way to do save these SVGs is to download each one from your broswer individually.

 Since the printable charts aren’t interactive, you may wish for some of the charts to automatically display their values during this process (instead of having to hover over a bar to see its value, say).
 There's a feature for that!
-This can be done by locating the following line of code at the top of `index.html` :
+This can be done by locating the following line of code at the top of `countystats.html` :

 ```
 /* Printable Charts (false by default):